SonYeongGwang/weekly_uploader_public/README.md

 # weekly_uploader
-Weekly Report Uploader to Network Attached Driver(NAS) Works with DropBox
+Weekly Report Uploader to backup weekly reports from DropBox to Network Attached Driver(NAS)

 see https://www.dropbox.com/developers/documentation/http/overview to learn how to generate token.

-You need to install "Bandizip" beforehand.
+Use "Bandizip" to unzip files https://kr.bandisoft.com/bandizip/